Thimnu/Spreadsheet_Projects/README.md

 The analysed data were transformed into visualisations to give a snapshot of key information.

 They can be viewed here:
+- <a href="https://github.com/Thimnu/Spreadsheet_Projects/blob/main/Spreadsheet%201.jpg"> Dashboard1 </a>

-- <a href="https://github.com/Thimnu/Spreadsheet_Projects/blob/main/Spreadsheet%201.jpg"> Dashboard </a>
+- <a href="https://github.com/Thimnu/Spreadsheet_Projects/blob/main/Spreadsheet%201.jpg"> Dashboard1 </a>

 - <a href="https://github.com/Thimnu/Spreadsheet_Projects/blob/main/Dashboard%202.pptx.jpg"> Dashboard 2 </a>